While it is easy to say who the birth mother of a child is, it is really only a DNA test that can categorically prove paternity.

 - has taken a DNA test that shows they’re the parent

 - has legally adopted the child

 - is named in a court order as the parent when the child was born to a surrogate mother

 If parentage is assumed, they’ll work out a child maintenance amount.
 The person named as the parent has to pay this until they can prove that they’re not the parent.

 Clearly you are allowed to take a sample from yourself for DNA testing.
 If you have parental responsibility for a child, (a father married to the mother at the date of the child’s birth or named on the birth certificate), then you can take a sample from the child.
 This means fathers can get a limited DNA result without the mother’s consent which may provide peace of mind.

 However, a test which is to be used in court proceedings or for legal reasons will require the mother’s DNA as well and has to be from an approved provider.
 These tests follow strict procedures to ensure the chain of custody is preserved and that the identities of those giving samples are checked.

 Correcting a birth certificate

 You can apply to change who the recorded father is if there is a legal DNA test record from an approved tester, Court order as to parentage or other evidence confirming the name of the true biological father.

-Do you need more help?If you are unable to reach agreement with your partner or former partner about paternity or other issues relating to your children or relationship, please contact Alison Cantor for advice on 01206 574431 or by email at email@example.com.
-Alison advises on all aspects of family law including Declaration of Trusts for joint owners of property.
-She is a Resolution accredited specialist and a Collaborative lawyer committed to resolving matters in a constructive, sensitive and sensible manner.
+Do you need more help?If you are unable to reach agreement with your partner or former partner about paternity or other issues relating to your children or relationship, please contact the TSP Family and Divorce team for advice on 01206 574431 or by email at firstname.lastname@example.org.
+The team advise on all aspects of family law including Declaration of Trusts for joint owners of property.